 'Monsoon' floods homes and shuts roads

-Flooding in Chipping Camden.
+Flooding in Chipping Campden.
 The picture shows a residential street.
 There are crews in high vis jackets wading through the floodwater.
 Cars can be seen parked on the side of the road.
 Image source, James Mooney

 Image caption,

-Residents in Chipping Camden have faced overnight flooding
+Residents in Chipping Campden have faced flooding

 • Published